Bira/octopus-carnival/_drafts/wir-mm-4e-sahuagin.md

 Aside from the updated damage, the stat blocks from Dungeon are identical to these ones.

+I'm including a small bonus here: a stat block for sharks.
+Though the Monster Manual lore for sahuagin mentions sharks several times, it includes no stats for sharks anywhere within it, leaving that as an exercise to the reader.
+The Monster Vault, despite not containing sahuagin, has stats for sharks in its animal appendix.

+### Shark (MV)

+This can stand in for any species of shark large and aggressive enough to target humans or pal around with Sahuagin.
+It's a Medium Natural Beast with the Aquatic keyword, and a Level 5 Brute with 75 HP.
+It swims with speed 8, and if the PCs ever push it into dry land it will only be able to flop around at speed 1 (clumsy).
+It has low-light vision, though you should probably give it some form of blindsense as well if you want to be realistic.

+Sharks attack with a **bite**, of course, and the **Aquatic** trait means they'll pretty much always have a +2 attack bonus on that.
+They also have a **Blood Frenzy** trait which gives them a further +2 to attacks and +4 to damage against bloodied creatures.

 ### Sahuagin Guard

 These are Level 6 Minion Brutes, with all the standard traits above.
 Their swim